Are you wondering how does Bright Futures Scholarship works? Let us explain.

 We understand that Return On Investment can go hand-in-hand with risk: no pain, no gain.
 But how would you respond to a proposed investment of $2,000 that could result in saving between $19,759 (a 957% return on your money) and $30,528 (a 1,526% return on your money) over roughly four years?
 While this investment isn’t risk-free, it is low risk, assuming you have a student willing to work hard and follow instruction.
 Simply put, this investment is in test preparation for the SAT and ACT!
 When paired with a motivated student (and the right test-prep tutor), the result is a hefty scholarship from Florida’s Bright Futures Scholarships (BFSs).

 Ever since the scholarship’s inception about 20 years ago, Florida families with students who qualify for BFSs and who attend qualified Florida post-secondary educational institutions have saved tons of money on tuition.
+But the most commonly asked questions remain: how does Bright Futures Scholarship work and how does one qualify for it?
 There are multiple ways to qualify (you can visit this link to learn about all of them): most students qualify by taking certain courses, achieving a GPA of 3.0 or better, attaining certain minimum scores on SAT or ACT tests, and accumulating certain levels of service hours while in high school.

 General qualifications for BFSs include

 - Florida residency and US citizenship (or being an eligible noncitizen, as determined by the post-secondary system being attended)

 - A Florida high school diploma or its equivalent from a Florida public high school or a registered Florida Department of Education private school